Zeerky/HypixelStatsOverlay/README.md

 TROUBLESHOOTING:
-The "Hypixel Stats Overlay.py" file is not opening and is showing a white page for an icon
+The "Hypixel Stats Overlay.py" file is not opening and is showing a white page for an icon:
 	Reinstall Python, restart your computer and try again

-My stats are only displaying 0's
+My stats are only displaying 0's:
 	Make sure you correctly set up your API key and UUID

-Running the programmed resulted in my house catching fire and and I grew and extra arm
+Running the programmed resulted in my house catching fire and and I grew and extra arm:
 	Go do some research on ZeerkyClicker.com I think it might be able to help